soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

 This process will be updated in the next version to incorporate a complete MLOps pipeline with automated model training and model Registry

 ## Deployment
-### Flask Web App
+### Dash App in Flask Web App
 - The Flask web framework was used to share the web application for use.
 A simple web app with a form to collect data points and return the prediction was developed.
 CSS was used to perform minimal customasation of the Bootstrap template used for the web page.
 This web app has the capability to email the prediction results to the email address provided and also store the prediction data and result in a database.
-### Azure Deployment
-Deployment to `Azure Web App Service` was done using Github action with `Docker` for CI/CD of the application.
-The `Azure MySQL Flexible Server` was used to store the prediction results and data.
-The database was connect to MySQL Workbench for easy analysis of the prediction data in the database.

-Use the link below to access the web app deployed to `Azure Cloud`:
+Use the link below to access the web app deployed to custom domain- `www.soyinkasowoolu.com`:

 https://hdpredictor.azurewebsites.net/